Influence on Breeding Outcomes

 Many factors influence the outcome of breeding, and ultimately the health and temperament of the progeny.
 Reproductive factors include genetics, dam and sire selection, age of the dam, as well as her health, nutritional status and mothering abilities.

 Non-reproductive factors include the environment into which the litter was born and raised, including the type and level of socialisation they experienced.
 Positive socialisation is vitally important during early puppy or kitten development.
 This is because the socialisation period is particularly influential in the development of a stable temperament in the adult pet.
 In kittens, this is generally considered to be shorter (8 weeks though may extend to 10 weeks) than this period is for puppies (up 12 weeks).
 This is not to say that positive socialisation practices should end once these ages are reached.
 On the contrary, they should absolutely extend throughout a pet’s life.

 Further non-reproductive factors include the knowledge and ability of the new pet owner, who will also have a major influence on breeding outcome.
 It’s the role of a responsible pet owner to continue providing positive socialisation experiences, as well as training that encourages the pet to offer desirable behaviour.
 Another factor that has a significant impact is the nutritional support provided during the prenatal, neonatal and postnatal stages.
 The role of the breeder in influencing breeding outcome through the variable of nutrition can’t be underestimated, and it’s why your choice and recommendation of diet is so important.

-Nutrition for growth
+Nutrition for Reproduction and Growth

+How a puppy or kitten is fed is critical for their future health, and certain nutrients are particularly important during reproduction and growth.
 Fat is an important source of energy for fuelling growth.
 The differences between one fat and another are mostly the result of different combinations of fatty acids in each.

 What is DHA?